Getting Started with Riot.js

 In the tab-header component, we are displaying the tab title as the title of the tab.
 We are also adding or removing the class active depending on whether the tab is active or not.

-Now that we have created the tabs, tab-headers, and tab-header components, let’s add them into our main html page.
+Now that we have created the tabs, tab-headers, and tab-header components, let’s add them to our main HTML page.
 Before the mount statement, add the following lines to include the components:

 <script src="components/tab-header.tag" type="riot/tag"></script>